 - the Electrical Equipment Safety System (Electrical Regulations); and

 - ACCC recommendations.

-- reviewing test reports and associated documentation;
+- reviewing and conducting a gap analysis of test reports and associated documentation;

 - acting as an Agent for international suppliers;